-Dear Sirs-Your small aluminium transit, No. 342, proves to be for my purposes the Dear.
-Sirs-Your small aluminum transit, No. 342, proves to be for any paramost convenient and satisfactory instrument I have yet had in use.
+Dear Sirs-Your small aluminium transit, No. 342, proves to be for my purposes the most convenient and satisfactory instrument I have yet had in use.

 It is well constructed and large enough for all ordinary underground and surface surveys, and being very light is particularly handy for rapid work.